By: William R. Mook, MD

 About the Author:

 Dr. Mook grew up fascinated with science and anatomy.
-In a letter to his "future self" written in high school, he accurately predicted his forthcoming career as an orthopedic surgeon.
+In a letter to his "future self" written in high school, he accurately predicted his forthcoming career as an orthopaedic surgeon.
 His year-round involvement in athletics, including basketball, baseball and golf, made sports medicine a perfect fit.
 Dr. Mook currently practices out of our Reston Office

 in Northern Virginia.